IvLabs/stagewise-knowledge-distillation/README.md

 ## Results using Imagewoof :
 Note : All accuracies are on validation dataset unless mentioned otherwise.
 Adam optimizer with learning rate 1e-4 is used everywhere unless otherwise mentioned.
 ### ResNet34 Teacher Model :
-- Teacher model is pretrained on Imagewoof and gets 91.4 % validation accuracy on Imagewoof.
+- Teacher model is pretrained on Imagewoof and gets 91.4 % validation accuracy on it.
 #### [Medium-Sized ResNet34-Type Student Model](https://github.com/akshaykvnit/knowledge_distillation/blob/master/code/models/medium_model.py) :
 - Experiments on subset of training data (1 / 4th of the original training data) also have Test set which is the remaining data (3 / 4th of the original training data).
 - Note that teacher model gets 97.15 % accuracy on that 3 / 4th of original training data.
 Since the teacher was actually trained on the entire original training data, so it is justified that the value is so high.